orstavik/JoiEvents/docs/2_EventToEvent/11_Pattern21_ReverseGlobalization.md

 # Pattern: ReverseGlobalization

-Speed and efficiency matters.
+> Speed and efficiency matters.
 Especially in event management.

-I must share a dirty little secret.
-At the time I am writing this chapter, I am not 100% sure the strategies presented here will scale to fill every nook and cranny of composing events.
-I am sure it will cover 90%.
-And I hope that this chapter will make me sure that it will cover 98%.
-Because this chapter is powerful.
-I will let you know how it turns out.

 ## Ergonomics of global event listeners

 The EarlyBird is a **global** event listener.
-It attaches itself on the topmost global object `window` and thus will capture all events that bubble/propagate within that frame.
+It attaches itself the top `document` node and will capture all events that bubble/propagate globally.

 The biggest benefit of global event listeners is that you can process multiple target elements using a single function.
 This benefit is mostly associated with developer ergonomics, ie. how easy